stanley-gu/standardsCh/chapter.md

 :	Qualifiers (optional) should refine the link between the model constituent and the piece of knowledge: “has a”, “is version of”, “is homolog to”, etc.
 :	The community has to agree upon a set of standard valid URIs.
 A database and the associated API (Web Services) have been developed at the EBI to provide the generation and interpretation of URIs.

-MIRIAM applies to a broad range of quantitative models that can be simulated over a range of parameter values and provide numerical results.
-This encompasses not only models that can be integrated or iterated forwards in time, such as ordinary and partial differential equation models and differential algebraic equation models, but also other quantitative approaches such as steady-state models (*e.g.*, Metabolic Control Analysis, Flux Balance Analysis).
-The comparison of these predictions with the reference description of the model is a crucial test of MIRIAM compliance.
+MIRIAM applies these guidelines to a wide range of quantitative models, which may use a variety of different mathematical representations, such as ODE, PDE, or DAEs.
+However, the ultimate test is to compare simulation results from a model representation with the reference description of the model.

 ### Minimum Information About a Simulation Experiment (MIASE)

+While the MIRIAM guidelines promote the inclusion of many crucial pieces of information within a computational model, it is vague about the advanced numerical algorithms and modeling workflows that are used in a modern computational setting.
+Without this information on the original simulations in the model context were performed, reproducibility of the model results is still questionable.
+Thus, the Minimum Information About a Simulation Experiment (MIASE) guidelines describe the minimal set of information that a model description must provide regarding the implementation of its simulation [@waltemath2011minimuma].
+This includes the list of models that were used, any modifications that were made, simulation procedures that were applied, and how the raw numerical results were processed to produce the final output.

 The MIRIAM guidelines promote the exchange and reuse of biochemical computational models.
 However, information about a model alone is not sufficient